0atman/noboilerplate/scripts/13-rust-is-boring.md

 Rust's compromises are EXCELLENT.

-The Rust team seems to have chosen the exact features I wish I had in all the other languages I used over the last 15 years.
+The Rust team seems to have chosen the exact features I wish I had in all the other languages I've used over the last 15 years.

-Rust has all the features I want, and none of the ones I don't.
+Rust has all the features I want, and none of the features I don't.

 ---